 Set the default post category

-WordPress posts have to be placed in at least one category.
-If you don’t select any, your blog post will automatically fall under Uncategorized, which is the default category in WordPress.
+Each WordPress post has to belong to at least one category.
+If you don’t choose one, your blog post will automatically get labeled as Uncategorized, which is the default category in WordPress.

 For other settings in this section, the default values will do just fine for most websites.